 Compliance has been one of the biggest strengths of the company from the start.
 This year the company got the award of “Best Supplier for Compliance” from its biggest client Auchan Retail.
-It received recognition letter from RSC for completing 100% of the initial findings of ACCORD.
+It received a recognition letter from RSC for completing 100% of the initial findings of ACCORD.
 The employees and workers have contributed the most throughout the years, keeping quality as their first propriety.
 Abloom Design LTD and Auchan Retail partnered with Bangladesh Diabetic Association (BADAS) and made the Universal Healthcare program available for our workers.
-Through this they are provided free HealthCare inside the factory and all of hospitals under BADAS’s belt.
-Moreover, on top of that the factory has Oekotex-100, BSCI, OCS and BCI certifications to name a few.
+Through this they are provided free HealthCare inside the factory and all of the hospitals under BADAS’s belt.
+Moreover, on top of that, the factory has Oekotex-100, BSCI, OCS, and BCI certifications to name a few.

 The company has been focusing on quality in products from the very beginning.
-Customer Satisfaction can only come, with ensuring quality, being transparent and delivering on time.
+Customer Satisfaction can only come, by ensuring quality, being transparent and delivering on time.
 The company still plans to follow this formula throughout; it has been working for Abloom so far.

-Bangladesh has scored very high in the recent days, for being ethical.
+Bangladesh has scored very high in recent days, for being ethical.
 It is the industry with the largest number of LEED Certified green factories.
-Many factories have invested millions of Dollars throughout the years, to ensure optimal working conditions, safety and proper healthcare for workers.
-I think the apparel buyers from all over the world, now look at Bangladesh as a destination they can trust, for all their sourcing needs.
+Many factories have invested millions of dollars throughout the years, to ensure optimal working conditions, safety and proper healthcare for workers.
+I think apparel buyers from all over the world, now look at Bangladesh as a destination they can trust, for all their sourcing needs.
 The industry has gotten over its dark days and evolved to meet the needs of the 21st century. “

-He also mentioned that Factories around us innovating, developing and co-creating products with buyers.
+He also mentioned that Factories around us innovate, developing and co-creating products with buyers.
 A sight that was very rare previously.
 Demand patterns are changing and the industry is changing with it.
 The global shopper wants more sustainable, eco-friendly and value-added products.
-We can see many factories and their R&D departments, trying hard and soul, in order to make those items more readily available and offering those to customers.
+We can see many factories and their R&D departments, trying hard and soul, in order to make those items more readily available and offer those to customers.
 Recently, Bangladesh Youth Leaders Association (BAYLA) was created to bring together all the youth leaders of the industry.
-The group is working to make Bangladesh’s industry and the apparel ecosystem more sustainable and innovative than it already is.
+The group is working to make Bangladesh’s industry and apparel ecosystem more sustainable and innovative than it already is.
 I am glad that Almighty has granted this position to our industry.
-At the same time, very hopeful about the innovation, our industries bright, passionate and hardworking entrepreneurs will bring in the future.
+At the same time, very hopeful about the innovation, our industries’ bright, passionate and hardworking entrepreneurs will bring in the future.